Everything You Need to Know about Yarn Weight

 You’ll usually find baby yarn composed of easy-care fibers like acrylic or polyester.
 You may find cotton blended in there as well, but yarn manufacturers typically stay away from wool with baby yarn to reduce the chance of allergic reactions.

 Sport weight yarn is a lightweight but durable yarn used for a wide variety of projects.
 It can be made of anything from silk to alpaca.
-The “sport” doesn’t have to do with athletics, but rather with the kind of garments it can create.
+The term “sport” doesn’t have to do with athletics, but rather with the kind of garments it can create.
 The lightweight garments possible with sport weight yarn are similar to women’s “sportswear.”

 4. DK (Double-Knit) or light worsted